Cart 0

 Be part of history and secure your ticket to the 2026 Santos Wheelchair Rugby World Challenge.

-Full Event, Day and Session Passes are available for every day of the competition, including dedicated Steelers Primetime Sessions on Thursday, Friday and Saturday evenings, culminating in Finals Day on Sunday.
+Full Event, Day and Session Passes are available for every day of the competition, including Primetime Sessions on Thursday, Friday and Saturday evenings, culminating in Finals Day on Sunday.
+Don’t miss out - buy your tickets today.

 Plan Your Trip to South Australia